Validate Subnets on AWS

 A virtual network must be created before deploying a cloudSwXtch EC2 instance.

-• It must contain at least one subnet that's used for both the control and data plane communication.
+• It must contain at least one subnet that's used for both the control and data plane communication, but it can use two, one subnet for each.

-• It is recommended that it is private facing and does not auto-assign public IPs
+• It is recommended that it be private-facing and not auto-assign public IPs

-• This single subnet will be used for xNIC installation.
+• This first subnet will be used for xNIC installation.

 To validate: